 Back out into the wild.
 Too young and too drunk to know I should be very afraid.
 Cuz I’m not.
 More afraid now, recounting the tale years later, than I ever was then

 I had stashed the bag by an old concrete bridge over a muddy stream.
 On the other side of the sluggish brown water, an old prison.
 How fitting.
-A beautiful yellow building that looks like a Spanish castle and is now a museum for children.
+Now a beautiful yellow building that looks like a Spanish castle and has become a museum for children.